PanArturo/Camping-Rating/README.md

 # Camping Rating

-(In process 75%)

-This is a dynamic website as a yelp-clone:
+This is a dynamic website with yelp-like features.

           - HTML/CSS
           - Bootstrap